kmlawson/china-revolutions-mo3337/09seminars.md

 **Required Reading**

+Spence, Jonathan D. *The Search for Modern China* Ch 8-11 pp164-254 (in 3rd ed.)

 Over the summer, I advised students to read Ch 8-26 of any edition of *The Search for Modern China*.
-If you didn't find time for this over the summer, I would recommend you do work through the text.
-The relevant chapters for the week will be listed normally as background reading but only this week will they be listed as the required reading.
+If you didn't find time for this over the summer, I would recommend you do continue to work through the text for that chapter range.
+The relevant chapters for the week will be listed normally as "background reading" but only this week will they be listed as the required reading.

-Spence, Jonathan D. *The Search for Modern China* Ch 8-11 pp164-254 (in 3rd ed.)

 **Elective Reading**